Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 1120 days of Invesco Emerging Markets Sovereign Debt ETF is greater, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 1134 days of Invesco Emerging Markets Sovereign Debt ETF is larger, thus worse.

 AveDuration: